 More than 200 children and adults enjoyed the many activities, including a family obstacle course.
 Adults and children raced one another through an inflatable playground and crawled, jumped and ran through various obstacles to reach the big slide at end.
 The Y also focused on water safety programs and many other organizations presented information on health and safety in the home and on the playground.

+Healthy Kids Day is held across YMCAs across the nation.
 Andrea Plaza, senior vice president of marketing & communications for The Community YMCA explained that the YMCA of USA established Healthy Kids Day in 1992 in response to alarming statistics that one in three children were overweight or obese.
 “The Y found that kids tended to be less active during summer when they were not participating in physical activities and mental challenges at school.
 More than 1,600 Ys across the country host Healthy Kids Days.
 Throughout New Jersey, more than 6,000 kids participated in a variety of activities at their local Ys.

 Last week, the 2014 New Jersey state report titled “Providing Access to Healthy Solutions — An Analysis of New Jersey’s Opportunities to Enhance Prevention and Management of Type 2 Diabetes” was released.